netobserv/netobserv.github.io/content/posts/2025-01-15-perf-improvements.md

 Those changes triggered a refactoring that doesn't come without consequences and tradeoffs.

 - Most importantly, **partial flows**: because now having two different maps, one for the main flows, generated from the TC hook, and another for the enrichments, generated from other hooks, there can sometimes be a mismatch between these two.
-Especially when the enrichment map keys aren't found in the flows map, the result is a generated partial flow, which is a flow that lacks some information.
-Namely, the TCP flags, the MAC addresses and the bytes and packets counters are missing in partial flows.
+Especially when the enrichment map keys aren't found in the flows map, the result is a generated partial flow, which is a flow that lacks some information, namely the TCP flags, the MAC addresses, and the bytes and packets counters.
 It doesn't mean these values are entirely lost; you could still be able to find them in an adjacent flow - it's because flows are evicted periodically, and an eviction might occur precisely at the _wrong moment_ (it's a race condition), with only partial data being available at that time.
-Another cause for partial flows could be sampling, when the agent is configured with a sampling rate: if for some reason the enrichment data is sampled but the corresponding TC hook packet isn't, this would also result in a partial flow.
+Another cause for partial flows is when the agent is configured with a sampling rate greater than one.
+If, for some reason, the enrichment data is sampled but the corresponding TC hook packet isn't, this would also result in a partial flow.

 **Fig. 8: an example of partial flow, with 0 bytes/packets**

 ![Partial flow]({page.image('perf-improvements-1-8/partial-flow.png')})

-- Limitation in **observed interfaces**: because BPF structure size must be predictable, we cannot store in map all the observed interfaces, we need to set a maximum.
-This is currently six.
+- Limitation in **observed interfaces**: because BPF structure size must be predictable, we cannot store all the observed interfaces in the map.
+We need to set a maximum, which is currently six.
 If a packet is seen on more than six interfaces, we would only show the first six.
 Today we consider it sufficient, but we might raise the max later if needed.
 A Prometheus metrics was added to notify for the maximum reached.

 ## Next

 Better performance is a never ending battle.
-Especially here in NetObserv, it is critical to run our eBPF probes with the minimal possible impacts on the monitored workloads and on the cluster overall.
+In NetObserv, it is critical to run our eBPF probes with the minimal possible impacts on the monitored workloads and on the cluster overall.

 ### Back to the ringbuffer